 Facts, stats and myths

 It may have taken some time, but the UK government and local councils are now placing a bigger emphasis on recycling than ever – and are cracking down on plastic waste in particular.
-At the start of last year, Prime Minister Theresa May made a commitment to cut all avoidable plastic waste in the UK by 2042.
+In 2018, then Prime Minister Theresa May made a commitment to cut all avoidable plastic waste in the UK by 2042.

-We’re doing our part by aiming for 50% of our bottles in the UK to be made from recycled plastic by the start of next year, with the additional goal of collecting one bottle or can for every one we make by 2030.
+We’re doing our part by aiming for 50% of our bottles in the UK to be made from recycled plastic this year, with the additional goal of collecting one bottle or can for every one we make by 2030.
 There’s a definite onus on companies like us to act, but while we concentrate on our efforts to do so, we can all, as individuals, be taking the initiative to do our bit as well.

 On that score, there’s myth number two: items made from multiple materials can’t be recycled.
 They actually can, it just takes a little more effort.
 With bubble-wrap envelopes, for example, you just have to separate the paper from the plastic, and you’re good to go.